Giganhinga: Paleobiology

 The immense size of Giganhinga may have played an important role in its foraging behavior, as its weight would have decreased buoyancy and allowed it to dive to greater depths relative to other anhinga species, which are typically shallow water divers.
 A similar conclusion was found for Macranhinga previously.
-The idea that the size in crease is an adaptation to swimming and diving is supported by the anatomy of the antitrocanter, which serves to counteract the forces produced by kicks that birds use while propelling themselves underwater.
+The idea that the size increase is an adaptation to swimming and diving is supported by the anatomy of the antitrocanter, which serves to counteract the forces produced by kicks that birds use while propelling themselves underwater.
 Subsequently, a stronger antitrocanter suggests that Giganhinga performed strong kicks associated with locomotion in water.
 The antitrocanter also forces the femur into a closer and more parallel position to the rest of the body, which is likewise advantageous for swimming.
 The caudal musculature of Giganhinga may have allowed for stronger movement of the tail allowing the bird to more effectively steer while diving.
 Given its size and weight Giganhinga was possibly flightless.